-Secrets in the Fog: the Invisibility Project was released in June 2009, by eTreasures Publishing LLC as an eBook and as a printed trade-back, ISBN: 978-1-61623-076-0 and is available from the publisher's bookstore eTreasures Publishing and from Amazon.com For a personalized signed copy of the book, contact Ellen.
+Secrets in the Fog: the Invisibility Project was contracted in 2008 and released in June 2009, by eTreasures Publishing LLC as an eBook and as a printed trade-back, ISBN: 978-1-61623-076-0 and is available from the publisher's bookstore eTreasures Publishing and from Amazon.com For a personalized signed copy of the book, contact Ellen.

 Ellen Spain visited the Sisters of Charity at Caritas Christi in December to bring Christmas cheer.
 She brought with her gift bags that included sparkling angels of joy that she fashioned in her craft room at home.
 Ellen also made beautiful centerpieces for the sisters' tables on the second floor.
 Sister Anne Toomey accepted the gifts and centerpieces on behalf of the sisters.

 Ellen also donated copies of "Secrets in the Fog: The Invisibility Project" to the library at Caritas Christi.